abusafad/LaravelAssignment/README.md

     cp .env.example .env
     ```

-4. Generate an application key:
+4. Create a database and configure your `.env` file with the appropriate database credentials.

+5. Run the database migrations:

     ```bash
-    php artisan key:generate
-    ```

-5. Create a database and configure your `.env` file with the appropriate database credentials.

-6. Run the database migrations:

-    ```bash
     php artisan migrate
     ```

-7. (Optional) Seed the database with initial data:
+6. (Optional) Seed the database with initial data:

     ```bash
     php artisan db:seed
     ```
+   ** you can login the project use these data **

+    email: example@test.com ,
+    password: 123456789

-8. Start the development server:
+7. Start the development server:

     ```bash
     php artisan serve